 The genome of betacoronavirus genome can encode the glycosylated spike (S) protein which initiates a host immune response.
 Both coronavirus SARS-CoV and SARS-CoV-2 the latter casing COVID-19 disease: invade the host cell from the binding between the S protein spike at the receptor protein angiotensin-converting enzyme 2 (ACE2) which is found on the surface membrane of host cells.
 This binding interaction results from an invasion process and requires S protein priming facilitated by the transmembrane serine proteinase 2 (TMPRSS2 known as epitheliasin) is present in the host cell.
 This proteinase was first identified in 1997 on human chromosome 21 by systematic exon-trapping experiments.
 It was found to be a multidomain type II transmembrane serine protease that cleaves the surface glycoprotein HA (haemagglutinin) of influenza viruses.
 This monobasic cleavage site is a condition for virus fusion and propagation.
 Also, it activates the fusion protein F of the human metapneumovirus and the spike protein S of the SARS-CoV.
 Therefore, TMPRSS2 is a potential target for drug design.
 Also, the SARS-CoV-2 viral genome encodes several non-structural proteins, such as 3-chymotrypsin-like cysteine protease (3CLpro).
-This enzyme plays a role in coronavirus replication and therefore, a proven drug discovery target for SARS-CoV and MERS-CoV.
+Therefore, this enzyme plays a role in coronavirus replication and, therefore, a proven drug discovery target for SARS-CoV and MERS-CoV.

 Another important non-structural protein is RNA-dependent RNA polymerase (RdRp, also named nsp12) is an essential protein encoded in the genomes of all RNA containing viruses with no DNA stage.
 This protein is central to the replication/transcription machinery of coronaviral particles and therefore, a potential primary target for the antiviral drug remdesivir an adenosine analogue, which inserts into viral RNA chains, causing their premature termination).
 The RdRp catalyses the synthesis of the RNA strand, which is a complement to a given RNA template and the molecular mechanism for this process remains unclear.
 However, the RNA replication process involves a two-step mechanism:

 - The initiation step of RNA synthesis commences at or near the 3′ end of the RNA template, facilitated by a primer-independent mechanism.